The first Rs 10 lakh: why it's harder than the next 10 (and what that means on a Nepali salary)

 A few things, immediately:

-• The doubling clock becomes visible.
-Rs 10 lakh at 10% earns roughly Rs 1 lakh in a flat year — almost a month of take-home for many readers.
+- The doubling clock becomes visible.
+Rs 10 lakh at 10% earns roughly Rs 1 lakh in a flat year, close to a month of take-home for many readers.
 Returns are no longer rounding error.

-• Asset allocation starts to matter more than savings rate.
-Until Rs 10 lakh, "save more" is almost always the right answer.
-After it, the question becomes "are these the right vehicles for the next decade?"
-The conversation shifts from CIT and savings accounts toward FD vs MF vs CIT positioning and direct equity exposure.
+- Asset allocation starts to matter more than savings rate.
+Up to Rs 10 lakh, "save more" is almost always the right answer.
+Past it, the question shifts to "are these the right vehicles for the next decade?"
+The conversation moves from CIT and savings accounts toward FD vs MF vs CIT positioning and direct equity exposure.

 The honest read: the first 10 lakh is a contributions problem, and the next 10 lakh is a discipline problem.
 Different muscles.
-You can be excellent at one and weak at the other.
+Plenty of investors are excellent at one and weak at the other.

 Where Nepali households sit on this curve

-This is the silent reason most Nepali wealth shows up as real estate rather than financial assets: people buy a plot or build a house with the first 10 lakh, before it ever sits in an investment account long enough to compound.
-That's not always wrong — but it does explain why the household-level experience of compounding is rare in Nepal compared to mature markets.
+That is the quiet reason most Nepali wealth shows up as real estate rather than financial assets.
+People buy a plot or build a house with the first 10 lakh, before it ever sits in an investment account long enough to compound.
+The choice isn't always wrong; it does explain why the household-level experience of compounding is rare in Nepal compared to mature markets.

 The post isn't an argument against real estate.
-It's an argument for holding the first 10 lakh in a compounding account long enough to see what it does, before reaching for the next big buy.
+It is an argument for holding the first 10 lakh in a compounding account long enough to see what it does, before reaching for the next big buy.

 Your next 12 months, if you're inside the first 10 lakh